Maternal death: Measurement

 the number of maternal deaths in a given time period divided by the total deaths among women aged 15–49 years.

-Approaches to measuring maternal mortality include civil registration system, household surveys, census, reproductive age mortality studies (RAMOS) and verbal autopsies.
+Approaches to measuring maternal mortality include civil registration systems, household surveys, census, reproductive age mortality studies (RAMOS), and verbal autopsies.
 The most common household survey method, recommended by the WHO as time- and cost-effective, is the sisterhood method.